swampservers/contrib/README.md

 player:GetLocationName(): gets the location name (look at the cinema gamemode for more on this, the swamp version is similar)

 global function: Safe(player or entity): is the player/entity in a safe/protected area or otherwise safe

+**CONTRIBUTOR LICENSE AGREEMENT: This repository is solely for game assets/code used by [Swamp Servers](https://swampservers.net/) to operate our online games.
+By submitting your work to this repository (via commits/pull requests), you agree that we have a PERMANENT, IRREVOCABLE, WORLDWIDE, TRANSFERABLE LICENSE to use, modify, and distribute all of your submitted work as we see fit.
+By submitting work created by a third party, you attest that the creator of that work also agrees that we have a permanent, irrevocable, worldwide, transferable license to use, modify, and distribute their submitted work as we see fit.
+Do not submit work from a third party without their agreement to these terms.
+Note that work publicly available on sites like "Steam Workshop" may already be distributed under agreements conducive to this.**

+**COPYRIGHT: This repository and most of its content is copyrighted and owned by Swamp Servers.
+All other content is, to the best of our knowledge, used under license.
+If your copyrighted work is here without permission, please contact the email shown [here](https://swampservers.net/contact).
+This repository DOES NOT license its contents to be used for other purposes, nor does its existence on GitHub imply such a license.**